AdilShamim8/LearnEnglish/README.md

 - ✅ Edge
 - ✅ Mobile browsers

 ## License

-This project is open source and available under the MIT License.
+This project is available under the terms specified in the [LICENSE](LICENSE) file included in this repository.

 ## Contributing

-Feel free to contribute by:
+Contributions are welcome!
+Feel free to:
-- Adding more words from the PDF
-- Improving the UI/UX
-- Adding new features
+- Suggest new features
-- Fixing bugs
+- Report bugs
-- Improving translations
+- Improve documentation
+- Submit pull requests

 ## Support

-If you encounter any issues or have suggestions, please create an issue in the repository.
+If you encounter any issues or have suggestions for improvements, please create an issue in the repository.

 ---

 **Happy Learning!**

-*Master the 3000 most common English words with beautiful Bengali translations and interactive learning tools.*
+*Master English with interactive tools and AI assistance.*